 As was normal for an artist of his stature, Elliott was a member of both the Sketch Club and the Century Association in New York.
 He chose to live across the river, however, in Hoboken, New Jersey.
 Shortly before his death in 1868, he made the decision to move to Albany, for largely unexplained reasons.
 When he died there (possibly of brain cancer) several months later, his body was returned to New York, where his artist-friends organized an impressive funeral cortege, a ceremonial lying-in-state at the National Academy, and a memorial exhibition of some three dozen of his portraits to honor his achievements.
 At least one writer was even moved to suggest an Elliott monument in Central Park, but this seems never to have progressed beyond the initial proposal.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 "The Lessons of Art: Charles L. Elliott, the American Portrait-Painter."
 Knickerbocker 36 (July 1850): 84-86.